 MOST OF OUR MEETINGS ARE HELD AT THE ROYAL NORTHERN COLLEGE OF MUSIC –

 124, OXFORD ROAD, MANCHESTER M13 9RD (Our meetings normally begin at 2.30 P.M.)

 (UNLESS OTHERWISE INDICATED IN THE BRANCH PROGRAMME)

-1. RNCM secure underground car park, located next to the College in the basement of the Sir Charles Groves Hall of Residence, off Rosamund Street West (Open from 5 pm weekday evenings, and anytime over weekends and bank holidays) £3.50 per car – payable on exit from the car park
+The RNCM secure underground car park, is located next to the College in the basement of the Sir Charles Groves Hall of Residence, off Rosamund Street West (Open from 5 p.m. on weekday evenings and anytime over weekends and bank holidays) £3.50 per car – payable on exit from the car park

-(NB *the entrance and exit from Booth Street West, opposite to the RNCM, is now closed – use Higher Cambridge Street entrance)
+(NB *the entrance and exit from Booth Street West, opposite to the RNCM, is now closed – use the entrance on Higher Cambridge Street)

-3. The Aquatics Centre car park is situated off Booth Street East (Open 6am – 11pm)
+The Aquatics Centre car park which is situated off Booth Street East (Open 6am – 11pm)

 (map and parking details included courtesy of the RNCM website)